Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

 In FA, the observations $ \bm{Y}$ are modeled as

-where $\mu_{p\times 1}$ is a $p$-dimensional vector containing the mean values of $ \bm{Y}$ along the feature dimensions, $ \bm{W}$ is the matrix of the latent components as above, and $\bm{\epsilon}$ is a diagonal Gaussian noise matrix, $\bm{\epsilon} \sim \mathcal{N}(\bm{0}, {\Psi})$, where $\bm{\Psi}_{p\times p}$ is diagonal.
+where $\mu_{p\times 1}$ is a $p$-dimensional vector containing the mean values of $ \bm{Y}$ along the feature dimensions; $ \bm{W}$ is the matrix of the latent components, as above; and $\bm{\epsilon}$ is a diagonal Gaussian noise matrix, $\bm{\epsilon} \sim \mathcal{N}(\bm{0}, {\Psi})$, where $\bm{\Psi}_{p\times p}$ is diagonal.
 The latent variables $\bm{Z}$ follow a normal distribution with zero mean and unit covariance, $\bm{Z} \sim \mathcal{N}(\bm{0}, \bm{I})$.
-The model parameters can be determined by a maximum-likelihood approach even in case of missing data, under the assumption that the data is missing-at-random, \ie its probability to be missing is independent of its value \citep{StatisticalAnaLittle2019}.
+The model parameters can be determined by a maximum-likelihood approach, even in the case of missing data, under the assumption that the data is missing at random (\ie its probability of being missing is independent of its value) \citep{StatisticalAnaLittle2019}.